Goye/crud-bank/readme.md

 You must configure the vhost to run it

 ## Included Awesomeness

+Before you start, run:

+`php artisan migrate`
+`php artisan db:seed`

+to populate the DB (it's necesarry configurate the access in app/config/database)

 Currently you have a login view and some modules view for the cash in, cash out and the option to edit the profile.